 Thought love was the only subject of art and rhythm?
 Well, turns out there are many songs that include references to gift giving.

 As the time stone continues to roll over, unveiling mind-boggling traditions and rules that accompany gifting in different regions, we’re reminded of how unique human interaction is in societies other than our own and are inspired to learn, adapt and reinvent.
 After all, the world is a global village, and we’re all custodians.

 Ready to put your gifting knowledge to the test and celebrate and delight your clients?
-Book a 30-minute demo with one of our Gift Campaign Managers to see how our gifting platform works and to get access to a free trial.
+Book a 30-minute demo with one of our Gift Campaign Managers to see how our gifting platform works.